MajorGrinch/Basic-concepts-of-Java/README.md

 A constructor with no arguments would create an object whose state is set to an appropriate default.
 If you write a class with no constructor, then a no-argument constructor is provided.
 If a class supplies at least one constructor but doesn't supply a no-argument constructor, it's illegal to construct objects without supplying arguments.

 You can simpy assign a value or a **method call** to any field in the class definition.
+It is particularly useful if all constructors of a class need to set a particular instance field to the same value.

 If the first statement of a constructor has the form `this(...)`, then the constructor calls another constructor of the same class.